 Last week I hosted September’s live Q&A. We had a great discussion around how to start a website and get more blog traffic.
 These questions keep coming up – and for good reason.
 Building a following takes time and practice.

 If you’re new here, you might be wondering what the live Q&As are all about.
-Every month, I host a coffee meeting via Zoom.
+Every month, I host various free trainings.
 These are open to all my newsletter subscribers.
-You can watch the recordings inside the Work-At-Home Resource Library.
+To join the community, make sure you subscribe to the free WAH Resource Library.

-When you join the library, you’ll also get access to 20+ work-at-home resources and an invitation to the next call.
+When you join the library, you’ll also get access to 20+ work-at-home resources and an invitation to join the free Make Money From Home community.
 Click the image below to find out more.
 Then, keep reading for a summary of this month’s Q&A.

 What’s the best way to get more blog traffic?

 Let’s start with the big question – how to get more blog traffic.

 The short answer is simple.
 The best way to get more website visitors is with whatever method works for you.

 Now, I realize this may be a frustrating answer.
 But the truth is there’s no one magic pill that works for everyone.

 There are hundreds of ways to market your blog.
 In my book, The Essential Habits of 6-Figure Bloggers, I asked 17 successful bloggers how they marketed their business.
 Every person had a different answer.

 Now, there were some common themes.
 Especially amongst bloggers in similar niches.